o3de/community/process-docs-and-markdown/website-updates.md

     margin: 0 -24px 0 0
 ```

+If you want to add a new logo to the website follow this procedure.
+In the partners section of `custom.sass`, copy and paste the code for an existing logo, this example uses `.robotecai-logo` from above.
 Replace "robotecai" with the name of the logo you are adding, and adjust the image type as needed.
 If the logo is larger and does not render properly, you may need to adjust the `width`, `margin`, and `height` values.

 Next, open the `layouts/partials/home/partners.html` file.
-Make sure there is enough room on the current slider section for the new logo.
-If there is not enough room, you will need to make room.
+Make sure there is enough space on the current slider section for the new logo.
+If there is not enough space, you will need to add an additional slider section for the new logo, this is detailed later in the guide.

-Here is an example of what the code looks like:
+The logo is used in `layouts\partials\home\partners.html`:

 ```html
 <div class="partner-logo robotecai-logo"></div>
 ```

-Replace "robotecai" with the name of the logo you added in the previous step.
-Make sure the new logo is added in the appropriate section of the file.
+Copy and paste the logo's code and replace "robotecai" with the name of the logo you added in the previous step.
+Make sure the new logo is added in the appropriate section of `layouts\partials\home\partners.html`.

-Adjust the `width`, `margin`, and `height` values if needed to ensure that the logo is displayed properly.
+If needed, adjust the `width`, `margin`, and `height` values to ensure that the logo is properly displayed.
+Here is an example of `layouts\partials\home\partners.html`:

 ```html
 <section class="home-partners pt-5 pb-5">